EthanGroat/FakeEngine/README.md

       This may require refactoring into an abstraction.
 Further consideration required.

-* Build a damn component system framework
+* Build a damn Entity Component System framework

-    * Components will all have a transform attribute (or assumed transform of 0)
+    * The WorldTree is composed of Worlds, which are composed of a tree of GameObjects, which are composed of Components.
+      Worlds are individual scenes or levels.

+    * GameObjects will all have local transform Components and world tansform components (or assume these to be 0) and a set of default methods which can be overridden by GameObject subclasses.
+With code referenced therein, Components can talk to each other through the event system, but they will also have the option to bypass the generation of events when they can take advantage of the default methods which are on all objects.
+      The GameObjectManager will have the role of calling the default methods of objects, and will have special functions for handling universally-defined behavior (like for world transform updates of a GameObject when its parent GameObject's transform is updated).

-    * Components can include containers, obj models, sprites, light sources, C++ scripts, Python scripts (eventually), etc.
+    * Components can include obj models, sprites, light sources, materials, other physical attributes, Python scripts (eventually), etc.

-        * Kinematics can be applied to things by use of a KinematicComponent C++ class which gets applied to all kinematic objects, and Parameters on the KinematicComponent specify physical attributes
+        * Kinematics can be applied to things by use of a KinematicComponent class, and Parameters on the KinematicComponent specify relavent physical attributes and processing modes.

-    * Components will talk to each other through the event system but also have some things which bypass the generation of events (like local world transform updates of a component when its containing component's transform is updated?); must decide on the detail of this
+        * Materials will load a .mat file on runtime through some asset management system (so to avoid repeated IO on the same file); other components will similarly need to use the asset management system.

 Once that's all done, then the whole damn thing might work!
 I actually only need some rudimentary working version of these three things to begin with, and